EarthyScience/SINDBAD/docs/src/pages/develop/overview.md

-# SINDBAD Manual Documentation Overview
+# SINDBAD User Documentation Overview

-This document provides an overview of the SINDBAD manual documentation, listing each document and its main purpose.
+This is an overview of the SINDBAD user documentation, which lists and links all user documentation pages and their main purposes.

 ## Documentation Overview